Have questions about enrollment, degree programs, financial aid, or next steps?

 While service members and veterans have access to U.S. Department of Veterans Affairs mental health resources, there are also several other online options.
 Consider the following:

-Get the support you deserve at UMass Global
+Get the Support You Deserve at UMass Global

 At UMass Global, we are committed to supporting our students in every way we can.
 We offer a robust array of student services designed to help you stay motivated, engaged and on track for graduation.
 Our faculty, academic advisors and staff are dedicated professionals who care about the success of each and every student.